JamesRickards-Canada/Apollonian/README.md

 # Apollonian
 Apollonian circle packing methods

-Library methods are stored in libapol-VERSION.so.
-If your version of PARI/GP is not one of the listed versions, you should check that your PARI/GP installation is in the location specified by the first line of the makefile, and modify it to the correct location if not.
-Afterwards, call "make all" to make the library file.
-Non 2-16 versions are not kept up to date as much, so it is suggested to do this anyways unless you are running the development version.
+To compile the project, git clone it, and call "make".
+If your PARI/GP is not installed in the default location of "/usr/local", then find the folder X, where "X/lib/pari" contains the file "pari.cfg".

 Start the program with "gp apol".